digitallawyer/openlegaldictionary/_definitions/steal.md

 ---
 title: Steal
 permalink: "/definitions/steal.html"
-body: This term ls commonly used ln indictments for larceny, (“take, steal, and carry a way,") and denotes the commission of theft.
+body: This term is commonly used in indictments for larceny, (“take, steal, and carry a way,") and denotes the commission of theft.
 But, in popular usage, “stealing" seems to be a wider term than “larceny,” in-asmuch as it may include the unlawful appropriation of things whlch are not technic-ally the subject of larceny, e. g.,